Foso/Showdown/README.md

 ## 🎨 Features
 - Automatic estimation timer for your estimations.
-- Choose your estimation sequence
+- Choose your estimation sequence:
+ "Fibonacci","T-Shirt","Modified Fibonacci","Power of 2" "Custom"